In 2014 the department moved into the new 24,000 square-foot Terry Fuller Petroleum Engineering Research Building.

 The Bachelor of Science in Petroleum Engineering is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, 410.347.7700.

-General Standards and Requirements.
-Admission requirements and academic standards for the Department of Petroleum Engineering are consistent with the dynamic enrollment plan for the Edward E. Whitacre Jr. College of Engineering.
+General Standards and Requirements – Admission requirements and academic standards for the Department of Petroleum Engineering are consistent with the dynamic enrollment plan for the Edward E. Whitacre, Jr. College of Engineering.
 Refer to the introduction to the Whitacre College of Engineering section of this catalog for a description of the criteria for initial admission to the Whitacre College of Engineering and the lower-division foundational curriculum.
-The recommended foundational curriculum for petroleum engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307/1107; PHYS 1408; PETR 1305 or ENGR 1315.
+The required foundational curriculum for petroleum engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307, 1107; PHYS 1408; PETR 1305 or ENGR 1315.

-All students in the department are required to have a laptop computer, safety glasses, and steel-toed boots.
+All students in the department are required to have a Windows-based laptop computer, safety glasses, and steel-toed boots.
 Many instructors require students to transfer homework via email.
 Some instructors transfer information to students using the Internet.
-The department recommends that students acquire a personal laptop computer to facilitate coursework.
-Students should check the department website for hardware and software recommendations.
+Students should check the department website for hardware and software recommendations; most petroleum-based software applications will run only on Windows-based PCs.
 The department has laptop accessible classrooms.
 Computer labs are not provided.

 The department is located in a geographical area that produces 22 percent of the nation's petroleum resources.
 Sixty eight percent of Texas' petroleum resources lie within a 175-mile radius of the Texas Tech campus.
 This proximity provides the student with unique opportunities for directly interfacing with industry as well as for first-hand observations of oil field operations.